Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Experimental Results

 \subsubsection{Facial Expression Recognition}

-Figure~\ref{fig:accuracy_matrix_of_models_over_datasets} shows the accuracy of each model across the datasets, categorized by expression.
-The results highlight a noticeable bias toward Neutral and Happy expressions, where they achieved significantly higher accuracy scores compared to the other expressions, in all the models.
-When comparing the expression distribution in Figure~\ref{fig:correlation_matrix_2D} with the accuracy results in Figure~\ref{fig:accuracy_matrix_of_models_over_datasets}, it becomes evident that data imbalance contributes to this bias.
-Nonetheless, the models displayed an ability to partially compensate for this imbalance.
-For example, although the ratio of Disgust to Happy data samples was highly skewed ($\frac{2.2}{41.8}=0.05$), the accuracy gap between these two expressions was considerably narrower ($\frac{29.1}{85.9}=0.33$), suggesting that the models made efforts to mitigate this bias during training.
+Figure~\ref{fig:accuracy_matrix_of_models_over_datasets} reports model accuracy across datasets by expression.
+All models show a clear tendency toward Neutral and Happy, which consistently achieve higher accuracy than other expressions.
+Comparing the accuracy patterns with the expression distribution in Figure~\ref{fig:correlation_matrix_2D} indicates that data imbalance still contributes to this behavior.
+Notably, Neutral and Happy are typically easier to recognize, occur more frequently, and exhibit lower perceptual ambiguity, which naturally leads to higher model accuracy.
+This is consistent with prior FER findings that high-frequency, low-ambiguity expressions yield more stable feature representations~\cite{guo2018dominant}.
+Overall, the trend reflects a combination of expression difficulty, dataset imbalance, and model tendencies.
+Nonetheless, models partially compensated for imbalance; for example, although the Disgust-to-Happy sample ratio was highly skewed ($\frac{2.2}{41.8}\approx0.05$), the accuracy gap was much smaller ($\frac{29.1}{85.9}\approx0.33$), suggesting some mitigation during training.

 The average accuracy for each dataset, represented by $\mu$ in Fig.~\ref{fig:accuracy_matrix_of_models_over_datasets}, demonstrates a correlation between dataset richness and complexity.
 Richer datasets tend to be more challenging, leading to lower average accuracies.
 The last two columns of this figure, labeled Mean and STD, summarize the mean accuracy and standard deviation for each model.
 Through this figure, POSTER and CEPrompt (two FER-specialized models) achieved the highest accuracy, which looks normal.
-Among the rest of 6 basic models, GPT-4o-mini achieved the highest accuracy, with minimum standard deviation.
-While this suggests POSTER, CEPrompt and GPT-4o-mini may be the fairest models, subsequent experiments reveal they exhibit significant bias.
+Among the rest of five basic models, ViT achieved the highest accuracy.
+While this suggests POSTER, CEPrompt and ViT may be the fairest models, subsequent experiments reveal they exhibit significant bias.